 (8) A local government must keep a register of gates and other devices constructed in accordance with a permission granted under this regulation.

+Note for this regulation:

-Note: This regulation is of a kind prescribed in the Local Government Act 1995 Schedule 3.1 Division 2 item 1A.
+This regulation is of a kind prescribed in the Local Government Act 1995 Schedule 3.1 Division 2 item 1A.
 This means that an offender might be given a notice under section 3.25(1)(b) of the Act and if the notice is not complied with the local government may, under section 3.26, itself do what the notice required and recover the cost from the offender.

-[Regulation 9 amended in Gazette 1 Feb 2013 p.
+[Regulation 9 amended: Gazette 1 Feb 2013 p.
 425-6.]

 10. Gate across thoroughfare not to be left open — Sch.
 9.1 cl.
 5(2)